Eddie Brock: Return as Venom

-In Venom First Host, Venom after gave birth to its last offspring (described by Venom to Eddie as "our child"), Eddie gets attacked by a Warbride Skrull until a Kree intervened and started battling the Skrull.
+In Venom: First Host, Venom after gave birth to its last offspring (described by Venom to Eddie as "our child"), Eddie gets attacked by a Warbride Skrull until a Kree intervened and started battling the Skrull.
 Eddie got convinced by the symbiote to save the "blue skin", so he stopped the Skrull and saved the Kree.
 At Alchemax, the Kree revealed to Eddie that his name is Tel-Kar and that he was Venom's first host.
 When the symbiote refused to go back to Tel-Kar, infuriated Tel-Kar threatened them that he would bond to the offspring and transform it into a monster, if he did not get "his" symbiote back.
 Venom who loved its child got back with Tel-Kar and then he went to his spaceship.
 Then Eddie confronted the Skrull who had attacked them and she introduced herself as M'Lanz and tells him that she was tasked to stop Tel-Kar.
 She reveals to Eddie that Tel-Kar's body was biologically altered so he would have full control over Venom's mind.
 Then the offspring bonded to Eddie calling itself Sleeper and him with M'Lanz went after Tel-Kar.
 They went to a Skrull research lab which contained a deadly bioweapon that Tel-Kar had planned to use on the Skrulls.
 When battling Tel-Kar, he separates himself from Venom because he did not need it anymore allowing Eddie to re-bond with Venom and Sleeper bonding to M'Lanz leaving Tel-Kar to explode with the lab by the Kree Empire.
-After M'Lanz leaves Eddie with the symbiotes on Earth, Eddie cuts every connection to Alchemax, and after that him and Harry Osborn talk for a little bit.
+After M'Lanz leaves Eddie with the symbiotes on Earth, Eddie cuts every connection to Alchemax, and after that he and Harry Osborn talk for a while.
 Then Tel-Kar shows up in Eddie's apartment and threatens to kill him and the humanity using the bioweapon but Sleeper steals the weapon and Tel-Kar tried to kill Sleeper, but Venom intervened and got injured.
 Eddie rushes to Tel-Kar throwing both of them out in the street.
 Suddenly Sleeper bonds to Tel-Kar lobotomizing him as a punishment for what he did to them.
 Then Sleeper with Tel-Kar's body bids Eddie farewell and leaves Earth to explore the cosmos.